uym2/MinVar-Rooting/README.md

 * If you installed FastRoot using PyPI, download [use_cases.zip](https://github.com/uym2/MinVar-Rooting/edit/master/use_cases.zip) to your machine and unzip it before trying the examples.

 Note: the examples below assume you are using Linux or MacOS.
-For Windows users who installed FastRoot using the installation wizard, change ```FastRoot.py``` to ```FastRoot``` in all commands in the examples below.

 #### Outgroup Rooting